Chart Color Schemes

 Newcastle - Cooks Hill lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Newcastle-Cooks Hill's population is 14,560 as of November 2025.
-This shows an increase of 1,755 people from the 2021 Census figure of 12,805.
-The growth was inferred from ABS estimates of 14,264 in June 2024 and validated new addresses since then.
-The population density is 3,658 persons per square kilometer, placing it in the upper quartile nationally.
-Newcastle-Cooks Hill's 13.7% growth since the Census exceeded the non-metro area's 5.1%.
-Overseas migration contributed approximately 55.9% of overall population gains recently.
+Newcastle - Cooks Hill's population is around 14,560 as of November 2025.
+This reflects an increase of 1,755 people since the 2021 Census, which reported a population of 12,805 people.
+The change is inferred from the estimated resident population of 14,264 from the ABS in June 2024 and an additional 420 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,658 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Newcastle - Cooks Hill's growth rate of 13.7% since the 2021 census exceeded the non-metro area's growth rate of 5.1%.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 55.9% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch is utilising NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics predict exceptional growth, placing Newcastle-Cooks Hill in the top 10 percent of non-metropolitan areas nationally.
-By 2041, the area is expected to increase by 6,824 persons, a total increase of 44.8% over the 17 years.
+Future population dynamics anticipate exceptional growth, placing Newcastle - Cooks Hill in the top 10 percent of non-metropolitan areas nationally.
+By 2041, based on latest annual ERP population numbers, the area is expected to increase by 6,824 persons, reflecting an overall increase of 44.8% over the 17 years.

 Frequently Asked Questions - Population